Recently, within a newly proposed spacetime approach to dualities

 As a matter of fact, according to the conventional method, the dual

--form involves a
+theory of a -form involves a

 field, and this correspondence leads